neumannd/pytest_fun/Readme.md

 * Pytest allows us to run a subset of the entire test suite.
 * Pytest is free and open source.
 * Because of its simple syntax, pytest is very easy to start with
+* Pytest  can  be  used  with  most  existing  test  suites, like nosetest, python unittest, doctest

 # Installation